nazmussakib44/precise-emailer/README.md

 # Precise Emailer
-A serverless precise scheduling system for your emails using Google cloud firestore, scheduler &amp; pub/sub.
+A serverless precise scheduling system for your emails using Cloud Firestore, Scheduler &amp; Pub/Sub.

 ## Features